What the Heck Is My Executive Functions Capacity?

 This region is in charge of planning complex cognitive behavior, personality expression, decision making, and moderating social behavior.
 In short, it allows us to perform purposeful, goal-orientated behaviors in an unstructured environment.
 For a more in-depth explanation, check out our “What are executive functioning skills” blog.
 Next time you are thinking really hard with your executive functions, touch your forehead, there is a reason why it is so hot!

-Why Knowing About Executive Functions Capacity is So Important
+Why Knowing About Executive Functions Capacity Is So Important

 So, executive functions capacity is a form of energy.
 This must mean that there is a limited supply of it.
 Recognizing that your energy source to make decisions, regulate emotions, and think critically under stressful situations is crucial.
 Having this self-awareness, regardless of whether or not you have an executive function disorder will help you better manage your daily life.
 One of the most important lessons that we teach students at EFC is that it is okay to take a break.
 We can’t magically refuel our executive functions capacity like we would do for a car.
 If we don’t take a break, we can risk burning out.
 Taking breaks and doing activities that excite other parts of your brain will give the prefrontal cortex the time it needs to refuel.
 Sometimes a walk around your block or jamming out to your favorite song is all that is needed to recharge your executive functions capacity.